itchio/itch/docs/integrating/prereqs/README.md

   * [.NET Framework](./dotnet.md)
   * [XNA Framework](./xna.md)

 If your game needs a prerequisite that's not on the list, please [open an issue](https://github.com/itchio/itch/issues/new) so we can add it to our repository.
+Please consult the list of [requested prerequisites](https://github.com/itchio/itch/labels/prereqs) first to avoid opening duplicate requests!